N8-CIR-Bede/documentation/usage/index.rst

 * Login: *your Bede username*
 * Session type: *select Published applications from the drop down menu*

 When you are ready to login, click on the *bede.dur.ac.uk* name in the session selection window, enter your username and click Ok.
-You will be prompted for your password (or ``First Factor`` and ``Second factor`` if MFA is enabled) similar to a SSH login.
+You will be prompted for your password (or ``First Factor`` and ``Second Factor`` if MFA is enabled) similar to a SSH login.

 X2GO should now connect to Bede and show some details such as the *Session Id*.
 Once you see this, please pay attention to the row of four pale blue icons inside the grey box.
 These icons are: